 Lagging and Leading

-Many confusions may arise with the sign of this Phase shift.
-For a consumer device, we have 2 situations:
+Many confusions can arise from the sign of this phase shift.
+For a consumer device, there are 2 situations:

 Lagging